Born--Infeld-type electrodynamics and magnetic black holes: Magnetically charged black hole

 one obtains the asymptotic of the hypergeometric function at $x\rightarrow 0$

 The value of the metric function $f(0)$ calculated by Eqs.
 (18) and (25) is in accordance with Figs. 1, 2 and 3.
 The Ricci scalar obtained from Eqs.
 (7) and (9) (for $\textbf{E}=0$) is given by

 At $r\rightarrow \infty$ the Ricci scalar (26) and the Kretschmann scalar (see Appendix B, Eq.
-(36)) approach to zero, $R\rightarrow 0$, $K(r)\rightarrow 0$, and therefore, spacetime becomes flat.
+(36)) approach to zero, $R\rightarrow 0$, and therefore, spacetime becomes flat.
 But the Kretschmann scalar, according to Eq.
-(36) (see Appendix B), becomes infinite at $r=0$ and, therefore, spacetime has the singularity and the black hole is not regular.
+(36) (see Appendix B) becomes infinite at $r=0$ and, therefore, spacetime has the singularity.